idp2p/idp2p/README.md

 > `Experimental`, inspired by `ipfs`, `did:peer` and `keri`

-A self-descibing identity protocol on top of libp2p.
+A self-describing identity protocol on top of libp2p.

 ## FAQ

 **Question:** Why idp2p?

 **Answer:** Idp2p is .

+**Question:** Is idp2p a DIDs method?

+**Answer:** How idp2p try to solve privacy?

 [See idp2p spec and demo](https://idp2p.github.io)